dsccommunity/AuditPolicyDsc/README.md

 # xAuditPolicy

-The xAuditPolicy DSC resources allow you to configure and manage the advanced audit policy in Windows.
+The **xAuditPolicy** DSC resources allow you to configure and manage the advanced audit policy in Windows.

 # Description

+The **xAuditPolicy** module contains the xAuditCategory and xAuditOption DSC Resources.
+These DSC Resources allow you to configure the advanced audit policies in all currently supported versions of Windows.
 # Resources

 xAuditCategory